prinjal/fetch-rewards/README.md

 # Fetch Rewards Exercise

-### 1. Data is stored in 0.data
+### 1. Data Location

+- All relevant data can be found in the 0.data directory.

-### 2. Questions are answered from the next folder prefixing 1.,2.,3.
+### 2. Answered Questions

-### 3. In each folder please find the README.md file for important analysis and rationale behind modelling decisions
+- Responses to the exercise questions are organized in subsequent folders, each prefixed with 1., 2., 3., etc.

+### 3. Documentation and Analysis

+- Each folder contains a `README.md` file to document the rationale behind modeling decisions and provide important analysis.
+This ensures clarity and understanding of the design choices.